mahananda96/Dog-Breed-Classifier/README.md

 	Step 2: If it is not detected as a dog face, then "face_detector" is detecting it as a human face or not.Here we have used CV2 implementation of Haar feature-based cascade classifiers to detect the human faces
 		If it is detected as human, then detect the dog breed that closely resemble to it.
 	Step 3: If it neither detected as human or dog, then show that message.
+As a beginner to CNN, I felt breed classification is the most challenging part.
+But the  guidance on that have truely helped.
+Plus experimentation on number of filters also saw increase in accuracy.
+As the dataset was small, overfitting was a issue in that case.
+Using a Dropout layer with droping rate of 30% was added to prevent overfitting.

 ### Model Evaluation
 Here we have used CNN with VGG19 BottleNeck Feature to identify the the 133 dog breeds.